Snazzie/Wakeup-Claude-Code/README.md

 # Wakeup Claude Code

-A GitHub Action that keeps your Claude Code OAuth session alive by pinging it on a schedule every 5 hours.
+A GitHub Action that pre-starts your Claude Code session so the usage window is already ticking before you sit down to code.

-Claude Code OAuth tokens expire after periods of inactivity.
-This repo runs a lightweight workflow automatically to prevent that.
+## The Problem

+Claude Code usage limits reset on a timer.
+When you start coding, that kicks off a fresh session — meaning if you code hard, you might hit the wall and then have to wait the full window out before the limit resets.

+## The Solution

+This workflow fires a session every 5 hours in the background.
+When you sit down to code, your session was already started hours ago — so a reset is coming sooner.
+You're less likely to hit the limit mid-flow and get stuck waiting.

 ## Setup